Least Common Factor Of 3 And 5

 Comprehensive Overview: Deep Dive into LCM

 To fully grasp the concept of the least common multiple, it is helpful to understand its mathematical foundations and historical context.
-The idea of common multiples has been around since ancient times, as early civilizations needed ways to solve problems involving proportions and ratios.
+And the idea of common multiples has been around since ancient times, as early civilizations needed ways to solve problems involving proportions and ratios.
 The formal study of number theory, which includes concepts like LCM, dates back to the ancient Greeks, who were fascinated by the properties of numbers.

 Definition of LCM